daos-stack/google-cloud-daos/terraform/examples/daos_cluster_maolson/README.md

 This will shut down all DAOS server and client instances.

-# Terraform Documentation
+# Terraform Documentation for this Example

-Documentation for the `terraform/examples/daos_cluster` Terraform configuration.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 Copyright 2022 Intel Corporation